 - may not participate in any incentive schemes and their remuneration may not be linked to the performance of the Company or its share performance; - do not have any service agreements with the Company.
-They are appointed for an indefinite period and are subject to rotation in line with the Company's memorandum of incorporation; and - are reimbursed for reasonable travel and subsistence expenses in line with the reimbursement policy for employees.
+They are appointed for an indefinite period and are subject to rotation in line with the Company's memorandum of incorporation; and - are reimbursed for reasonable travel and subsistence expenses in line with the reimbursement policy for

-Proposed increases in fees for NEDs are considered taking into account surveys and other market information available with regards to trends in NED remuneration applicable to similar-sized companies listed on the JSE Ltd. Proposed fees for NEDs are approved by shareholders by means of a special resolution at the annual general meeting of the Company's shareholders ("AGM").
+Proposed increases in fees for NEDs are considered taking into account surveys and other market information available with regards to trends in NED remuneration applicable to similar-sized companies listed on the JSE Ltd. Proposed fees for NEDs are approved by shareholders by means of a special resolution at the annual general meeting of the Company's shareholders (AGM).

-11. STAKEHOLDER ENGAGEMENT
+10. STAKEHOLDER ENGAGEMENT

-A summary of the remuneration policy (as contained in part 2 of the remuneration report that is included in Spur's integrated annual report) as well as the implementation report (as contained in part 3 of the remuneration report that is included in the Company's integrated annual report) must be tabled for two separate non-binding advisory votes by shareholders at each AGM.
+A summary of the remuneration policy (as contained in part 2 of the remuneration report that is available online as a supplementary document to Spur's integrated annual report) as well as the implementation report (as contained in part 3 of the remuneration report) must be tabled for two separate non-binding advisory votes by shareholders at each AGM.